 ※ Of course there also is the possibility that I suffer from apophenia.

-Contact: In order to minimize spam, I disabled blog registration and don’t publish an email address.
+Contact: In order to avoid collecting personal user data and to minimize spam, I disabled blog registration and don’t publish an email address.
 But you can write to me (e.g. for registration) in social networks.

 - facebook.com (or leave a message to me in my personal FB site)